How to Grade Pokemon Cards

 Don’t take this as a strict formula in the sense of deducting for each flaw.
 Take the case where there is a tiny crease and some whitening.
 The crease already put it at a 7 and since that alone bumps it down so much, it comes with some leniency on the whitening.
 Reviewing slabs on eBay with the same damage will give you a better idea of what the range of grades could be.

-If any piece of the card is missing or print layer torn off, automatic PSA 1 or even get rejected if it’s substantial.
-You can find PSA 2 or 3s with lots of wear/whitening but those tend to have no creases or other issues.
+If any piece of the card is missing or print layer torn off, automatic 1 or even get rejected if it’s substantial.
+You can find 2 or 3s with lots of wear/whitening but those tend to have no creases or other issues.

 Guessing 8, 9, 10 usually is easier than trying to guess the 2 through 7 range.
 Cards in that lower range tend to vary depending on the grader.
-If it hits a PSA 1, it will probably always regrade as a 1.
-Getting a bump in a grade when it’s a PSA 5, 6, 7, 8 or 9 is what I usually aim for when cracking slabs but there’s gotta be something I can clean/fix for me to do it.
+If it hits a 1, it will probably always regrade as a 1.
+Getting a bump in a grade when it’s a 5, 6, 7, 8 or 9 is what I usually aim for when cracking slabs but there’s gotta be something I can clean/fix for me to do it.
 The bump from 9 to 10 is really challenging though and may require multiple resubmissions.
 Grader notes is what comes in handy to gut check what you missed.
 More on that in the next section!

-Preparing Your PSA Submission
+Preparing Your Submission

 Getting your cards ready